TypeStrong/typedoc/site/development/plugins.md

 `app.options.addDeclaration`. [typedoc-plugin-mdn-links] has an example of the recommended way of doing this.

-If you have specific questions regarding plugin development, please open an issue or ask in the [TypeScript Discord] #typedoc channel.
+If you have specific questions regarding plugin development, please create a discussion or ask in the [TypeScript Discord] #typedoc channel.

 [typedoc-plugin-mdn-links]: https://github.com/Gerrit0/typedoc-plugin-mdn-links/blob/main/src/index.ts
 [TypeScript Discord]: https://discord.gg/typescript